-- a) The employee related costs equate to 29% of the total operating costs; this percentage is within the norm of 25% to 40% as per MFMA Circular 71 guideline.
-The Salary and Wage Collective Agreement for the period 01 July 2021 to 30 June 2024 has come to an end and a new agreement is under consultation.
-A projected increase of CPI has been factored in the employee costs over the 2024/2025 MTREF; i.e. increase of 4.9% in 2024/2025 financial year and an increase of 4.6% in both 2025/2026 and 2026/2027 financial years. - b) Remuneration of councillors is determined by the Minister of Cooperative Governance and Traditional Affairs in accordance with the Remuneration of Public Office Bearers Act, 1998 (Act 20 of 1998).
-The most recent proclamation has been taken into account in compiling the City's 2024/2025 budget.
-A new gazette for the remuneration of Public Office bearers has not been issued to date therefore a CPI average of 4.9% has been utilised to determine the 2024/2025 budget for the remuneration of councillors. - c) The provision of debt impairment has been determined based on an annual collection rate of 77% for 2024/2025.
-The annual collection rate is expected to be at 80% in 2025/2026 & 81% in 2026/2027.
-For the 2024/2025 financial year this amounts to R1.68 billion, it slightly reduces to R1.60 billion in 2025/2026, it increases to R1.66 billion in the 2026/2027 financial year.
+- a) The employee related costs equate to 31% of the total operating costs; this percentage is within the norm of 25% to 40% as per MFMA Circular 71 guideline.
+The existing Salary and Wage Collective Agreement was signed in 2024 for the period 01 July 2024 to 30 June 2029.
+A provision of CPI+1% has been made over the 2025/2026 MTREF; i.e. increase of 5.05% (CPI+0.75%) in 2025/2026 financial year, an increase of 5.35% (CPI+0.75) in 2026/2027 and an increase of 5.65% (CPI+1.25%) in 2027/2028 financial year. - b) Remuneration of councillors is determined by the Minister of Cooperative Governance and Traditional Affairs in accordance with the Remuneration of Public Office Bearers Act, 1998 (Act 20 of 1998).
+The most recent proclamation has been taken into account in compiling the City's 2025/2026 budget.
+A new gazette for the remuneration of Public Office bearers has not been issued to date therefore a CPI+1% average of 5.05% has been utilised to determine the 2025/2026 budget for the remuneration of councillors. - c) The provision of debt impairment has been determined based on an annual collection rate of 76% for 2025/2026.
+The annual collection rate is expected to be at 78% in 2026/2027 & 79% in 2027/2028.
+For the 2025/2026 financial year this amounts to R1.89 billion, it slightly reduces to R1.82 billion in 2026/2027, it slightly increases to R1.83 billion in the 2027/2028 financial year.
 While this expenditure is considered to be a non-cash flow item, it informs the total cost associated with rendering the services of the municipality, as well as the municipality's realistically anticipated revenues. - d) Provision for depreciation and amortisation is widely considered a proxy for the measurement of the rate asset consumption.
-Budget appropriations in this regard total R567.61 million for the 2024/2025 financial year and equates to 6% of the total operating expenditure budget.
+Budget appropriations in this regard total R625.78 million for the 2025/2026 financial year and equates to 6% of the total operating expenditure budget.
 Infrastructure assets are by far the most significant value of the Statement of Financial Position of the institution and is where the most significant amount of the institutions resources is expended.
 As such the institution has made a strategic decision to actively manage its infrastructure assets by ensuring all new infrastructure commitments are made in line with the Metro Growth and Development Strategy.
 It needs to be recognised that the institution has adopted the revaluation accounting approach for all infrastructure assets.
 The main reason for the decision is to ensure the future viability of the institution by allowing for the future replacement of these significant long-term assets. - e) Interest consists primarily of the repayment of interest on long-term borrowing (cost of capital).
-Finance charges make up 0.1% (R8.97 million) of operating expenditure in 2024/2025. - f) Bulk purchases electricity in 2024/2025 equates to 28% of total operating expenditure.
+Finance charges make up 0.1% (R6.55 million) of operating expenditure in 2025/2026. - f) Bulk purchases electricity in 2025/2026 equates to 29% of total operating expenditure.
 This item is directly informed by the purchase of electricity from Eskom.
-The annual price increases have been factored into the budget appropriations and directly inform the revenue provisions. - g) Inventory consumed equates to 3% of total operating expenditure, this includes water inventory consumed. - h) Contracted services equate to 9% of the total operating budget, this includes provisions for repairs and maintenance. - i) Transfers and subsidies equate to 1% of the total operating budget.
+The annual price increases have been factored into the budget appropriations and directly inform the revenue provisions. - g) Inventory consumed equates to 3% of total operating expenditure, this includes water inventory consumed. - h) Contracted services equate to 10% of the total operating budget, this includes provisions for repairs and maintenance. - i) Transfers and subsidies equate to 1% of the total operating budget.